The History

 Carlo Paoli

-"Every day we observe the evolution of the land and its produce and draw on our memories to find new solutions that give them greater value.
-The teachings of our mentors and the experience which we have acquired over many years guide our daily actions, in a process of business growth that focuses first and foremost on the quality of the product and the care of the land from which it originates.
-We welcome meeting the expectations of those who appreciate our work in order to improve.
-This is our duty and our challenge."
+“Each day, we observe the evolution of the land and its fruits, drawing on memory and experience to find new solutions that enhance their value.
+The teachings of our mentors and the expertise gained over many years guide our daily actions in a company journey that is rooted above all in the pursuit of product quality and in care for the land from which it originates.
+Embracing the expectations of those who appreciate our work—and striving to meet and exceed them—is both our duty and our challenge.”

 People